 Thank you for joining us.

-Uh thank you for taking my call, Sean.
+Thank you for taking my call, Sean.

-Hey, uh, two points I wanted to make.
+Hey, two points I wanted to make.

-If you remember uh there was a scene where the judge had to call them into chambers because he was gonna dismiss the trial because he put a known liar on the stand.
+lawyer with matthew mcconaughy if you remember uh there was a scene where the judge had to call them into chambers because he was going to dismiss the trial because he put a known liar on the stand how is it different I mean, he's critical to the case.

-Putting a known liar on is is okay.
+Putting a known liar on is okay.

 That logically doesn't make sense.

-And I never once, not one person, and because we were so diligent in getting the right numbers, like when I had all right, here are the crime statistics from the FBI, violent crime, rape, murder, homicide.
+And I never once, not one person, and because we were so diligent in getting the right numbers, like when I had, all right, here are the crime statistics from the FBI, violent crime, rape, murder, homicide.

-This is California's number, this is this is Florida's number, and and the rate was twice as high in California.
+And the rate was twice as high in California.

-Well, when I put up the taxes, this is your tax rate, the tax rate in California, this is the tax rate in Florida.
+Or when I put up the taxes, this is your tax rate, the tax rate in California.

-You know, I got everything right, and I never got criticized for what I put on the screen.
+I got everything right, and I never got criticized for what I put on the screen.

 Look at fake Jake Tapper.